-Liberty Street Advisors, Inc., a New York corporation which maintains its principal office at 88 Pine Street, 31st Floor, Suite 3101, New York, NY 10005, acts as the investment advisor to the Fund pursuant to an investment advisory agreement (the "Advisory Agreement").
-The Advisor is an investment advisor registered with the SEC.
+Liberty Street Advisors, Inc., a New York corporation which maintains its principal office at 88 Pine Street, 31st Floor, Suite 3101, New York, New York 10005, acts as the investment advisor to the Fund pursuant to an investment advisory agreement (the "Advisory Agreement").
+The Advisor is an investment adviser registered with the SEC.
 As the Fund's investment advisor, Liberty Street provides investment advisory services to the Fund, including: (i) designing the Fund's initial investment policies and developing evolutionary changes to such policies as appropriate for presentation to the Board; (ii) providing overall supervision for the general investment management operations of the Fund; (iii) monitoring and supervising the activities of the Sub-Advisor; and (iv) providing related administrative services.
-As of December 31, 2022, the Advisor had approximately \$1.4 billion in assets under management.
+As of December 31, 2024, the Advisor had approximately \$1.6 billion in assets under management.

-Pursuant to the Advisory Agreement, the Fund pays the Advisor an annual advisory fee of 1.25% of the Fund's average daily net assets for the services and facilities it provides, payable on a monthly basis.
-For the fiscal year ended December 31, 2022, the Advisor received advisory fees of 1.19% of the Fund's average daily net assets, after waiving fees pursuant to its expense limitation agreement with the Trust, on behalf of the Fund.
+Pursuant to the Advisory Agreement, the Fund pays the Advisor an annual advisory fee of 0.95% of the Fund's average daily net assets for the services and facilities it provides, payable on a monthly basis.
+Prior to April 1, 2025, the Fund paid the Advisor an annual advisory fee of 1.25% of the Fund's average daily net assets.
+For the fiscal year ended December 31, 2024, the Advisor received advisory fees of 1.17% of the Fund's average daily net assets, after waiving fees pursuant to its expense limitation agreement with the Trust, on behalf of the Fund.
 Pursuant to a sub-advisory agreement, the Advisor pays a portion of its advisory fee to the Sub-Advisor.
 The Fund's SAI provides additional information about the fees paid to the Advisor and the Sub-Advisor.

 Bramshill Investments, LLC, located at 801 Laurel Oak Drive, Suite 300A, Naples, Florida 34108, serves as the Fund's sub-advisor pursuant to an investment sub-advisory agreement (the "Sub-Advisory Agreement").
 Bramshill is registered as an investment advisor with the SEC, and is responsible for the day-to-day management of the Fund's portfolio, selection of the Fund's portfolio investments and supervision of its portfolio transactions subject to the general oversight of the Board and the Advisor.
-As of December 31, 2022, Bramshill had approximately \$4.2 billion in assets under management.
+As of December 31, 2024, Bramshill had approximately \$7.1 billion in assets under management.